Setting up your livestock to reflect how you manage them on your farm is important for record keeping consistency.

 Following this, you can Draft and Split the livestock according to the results.

-Once you have moved the livestock into their target paddocks you can edit their details and add a Management Tag according to their pregnancy status.
+Once you have moved the livestock into their target paddocks you can create an Add Tag record and add a Management Tag according to their pregnancy status.

 Type in Wet or Dry into the Management Tag field and click Save.